SoriakYC/MachaineLearining/README.md

 - final 80%
 - usual 20%

-At the same time, I want to learn how to use github.
+At the same time, I want to learn how to use github, and English?